-Valuations are strong
+Valuations are holding up

 Keep more of your proceeds from the sale